 Presenting the work at the Goldschmidt geochemistry conference, Dr. Evan Smith of the Gemological Institute of America (GIA) confirmed: “We examined the first large gem diamonds confirmed to originate from Earth’s lower mantle, which is several times deeper than most other diamonds.
 The results support earlier predictions based on smaller gems, suggesting that diamonds with properties similar to those studied, including both the Cullinan and Hope diamonds, are super-deep diamonds.”

 Diamonds are formed under high pressure in the Earth’s mantle, the middle layer between the surface crust and the central core.
-While the majority of diamonds form in the base of the continental tectonic plates, at depths of 150-200 km, some rare diamonds form deeper in the mantle.
+While the majority of diamonds form in the base of the continental tectonic plates, at depths of 150-200 km (93-124 mi), some rare diamonds form deeper in the mantle.
 These “super-deep” diamonds originate beneath the rigid and stable continental plates, down where the mantle is slowly moving, or convecting.
 The Hope diamond is classified as a type IIb diamond, which contains the element boron, which can cause a blue tinge.
 Until now there has been uncertainty over whether “type IIb” diamonds formed in a shallow or deep environment.
 In particular, the uncertainty revolves around the origin of large type IIb diamonds, larger than 3 carats (about the size of a pea).
 It is only within the past couple of years that scientists have begun to understand where in the Earth these dazzling blue crystals form.

 Now researchers Drs Evan Smith and Wuyi Wang, working at the GIA laboratory in New York, have detected the remains of the mineral bridgmanite in a large type IIb diamond.
 Smith said:

 “Finding these remnants of the elusive mineral bridgmanite is significant.
-It’s very common in the deep Earth, at the extreme pressure conditions of the lower mantle, below a depth of 660 km, even deeper than most super-deep diamonds.
+It’s very common in the deep Earth, at the extreme pressure conditions of the lower mantle, below a depth of 660 km (410 mi), even deeper than most super-deep diamonds.
 Bridgmanite doesn’t exist in the upper mantle, or at the surface.
 What we actually see in the diamonds when they reach surface is not bridgmanite, but the minerals left when it breaks down as the pressure decreases.
 Finding these minerals trapped in a diamond means that the diamond itself must have crystallized at a depth where bridgmanite exists, very deep within the Earth.”

 Smith examined a large, 20-carat type IIb blue diamond from a mine in South Africa.
 By aiming a laser at the tiny inclusions trapped inside this diamond they found that the way the light scattered (using a Raman spectrometer) was characteristic of bridgmanite breakdown products.